Banana Waffles are a delicious way to use overripe bananas! Sweet, cinnamon-spiced, with crispy edges and tender, cake-like centers.

 Banana Waffle Recipe Tips

-• Heat the Iron First: A preheated waffle iron cooks evenly and makes a nice golden crust.
+• Heat the Iron First: Ensures even cooking and a golden crust.

 What Goes With Banana Waffles?

-• Syrup & Fruit: Drizzle this caramel-like syrup over the waffles and top with thinly sliced bananas and a handful of blueberries.
+• Sweet Toppings: Pour syrup over the waffles and top with banana slices and some blueberries.

-• Whipped Cream or Ice Cream: Turn it into a dessert by adding a big scoop of ice cream or freshly whipped cream.
+• Creamy Toppings: Make it a dessert with a big scoop of ice cream or freshly whipped cream.

-• Yogurt Parfait: Pair with a yogurt parfait for extra fiber and protein.
+• Yogurt Parfait: Add a yogurt parfait for fiber and protein.

 Banana Waffles with syrup and fresh bananas and whipped cream.